Shearkeyy/Gmail-CC-Adder/README.md

 This is an updated version of what I made, the updates where made by molie using chatgpt.
 Hence this version also supports a lot of languages thanks to molie.

+if you're not on windows, change the browser executablePath in index.js line 203.

+Leave a star if you want me to post more cool stuff on github!

 visit https://shearkeykingdom.com for cool more products and if you want me to work or make things for you contact me at @Shearkeyz telegram.